-Size + - + + +/- It's one of the most basic criteria and it can't be changed.
+Size + - + + +/- It's one of the most basic criterion and it can't be changed.
 Based on the number of chimpanzees living in similar habitat (Chimpanzee density in the Parc National du Haut Niger (PNHN), Brugiere & Fleury 2001), it has been extrapolated that the first release group will need 67 square kilometers, approximately 7 km by 10 km.
-In addition to this 67 km2, a buffer zone of at least 5 km is necessary to avoid any human contact with the released group.
-Extension +/- - - + - potential The areas around the release site have to be accessible and usable by the released chimpanzees once the populatio ns grow or if they get displa iced.
-Authority + +/- +/- +/- + support PPI and the CCC have always worked with the local authorities since the project aims to become sustainable and run by the local authority.
+In addition to this 67 km2 of this area a buffer zone of at least 5 km is necessary to avoid any human contact with the released group.
+Extension +/- Т potential T/ - • • Т - The areas around the release si te have to be a ccessible and u sable by the released d chimpanzees once the populatio ns grow or if they get displa ced.
+Authority +/- +/- +/- support H T/ - T/ - ⊤/- Τ PPI and the CCC have always worked with the local authorities since the project aims to become sustainable and run by the local authority.
 It is imperative to have their support at all levels.
-Support from the higher level has always been given, but local authority support is an important factor that needs to be taken into account.
-Farming, ı + + + - burning This criterion is linked to both the deforestation and the habitat criteria.
+The support of the higher level has always been given, but local authority support is a criterion that needs to be taken into account.
+Farming, - + + + - burning These criteria are linked to the deforestation and the habitat criteria.
 There was intense farming in Kankan as well as in N'dama.
 The land is not very rich in Kafama and the space is limited so hunting and timber harvesting were the two major threats, not farming.
 Even if the Mafou protection is more a myth than a reality, it does benefit from the presence in Sidakoro of the park officials so farming is limited even in the buffer zone.
-Feeding density +/ - - + + This criterion is based on the presence or absence of consumable fruit and leaves in the forest in sufficient quantity to accommodate thirteen additional individuals.
+Feeding density +/ ı ı + + This criterion is based on the presence or absence of consumable fruit and leaves in the forest in sufficient quantity to accommodate thirteen additional individuals.